SPDeetman/BUMA/README.md

 corresponding author: deetman@cml.leidenuniv.nl

+The dynamic stock model used is based on the ODYM model by Stefan Pauliuk, Uni Freiburg, Germany.
+For the original code & latest updates, see: https://github.com/IndEcol/ODYM

 In order to run the model please specify user-specific paths tagged in the code as '# SET YOUR PATH HERE'